citizen-science-association/ppsr-core/docs/project/implementation.md

         }
     ]

+## 2. Example of Citizen Science data description compliant to the PPSR Core Project Metadata Model to JSON Schema
+In this part, we provide an example of Citizen Science data description that is compliant to the implementation of PPSR Core in JSON Schema (i.e. the JSON data description validates against the automatically created JSON Schema).

 To test the generated JSON Schema and to check the implemented restrictions, a JSON Data file was generated.
 The data used as input is the inventory of 512 Citizens Science (CS) projects relevant for environmental policies that the Joint Research Centre (JRC) is collecting and managing (["An inventory of citizen science activities for environmental policies"](https://data.jrc.ec.europa.eu/dataset/jrc-citsci-10004)).